 As always, we welcome your comments, suggestions, and feedback via our comment box.

 Despite the pandemic, diversity and inclusion work is happening in Applied Math.
 Some highlights:

 Celebrated Black and Women’s History months by highlighting African-Americans and Women in the field of Applied Mathematics and featuring trivia questions & prizes.

 Updated Graduate Student Orientation to include DEI topics and campus resources.

-Held check-in meetings for first- and second-year students with Candy and Rosanna with a focus on non-academic topics
+Held check-in meetings for first- and second-year students with Candy Hall and Rosanna Wertheimer with a focus on non-academic topics

 Targeted outreach by faculty to minority-serving institutions and at virtual recruiting meetings.

 Held a virtual recruiting event for the NSF Research Training Grant (RTG) in November.